ITV/scala-pact/scalapact-docs/src/main/paradox/philosophy/verification-strategies.md

 A better strategy though maybe, in this type of verification, to view this as the inverse of the consumer tests.
 The consumer tests only test the small piece of code that actually handles connecting to the provider.
 We can do the same here, isolate the part of the provider responsible for adhereing to the contract i.e. the routing and marshalling code.

-Please see the @ref[example projects](../examples) for working demonstrations of both approaches.
+Please see the @ref:[example projects](../examples/index.md) for working demonstrations of both approaches.